 - 1] It is creative

 - 2] It involves use of skill.

 - 3] It involves use of technical know-how.

-- 4] It is directed towards getting results. - 5] It is personalized.
+- 4] It is directed towards getting results.

-Management is a profession because:-
+- 5] It is personalized.

-Profession is an occupation carried by professionals like doctor, lawyer, architect, chartered accountant, cost accountant etc.
+Management is a profession because:

-It involves knowledge and application of it.
-Management as a profession is modern concept different from traditional one.
+A profession is an occupation carried by professionals like doctor, lawyer, architect, chartered accountant, cost accountant etc. It involves knowledge and application of it.
+Management as a profession is a modern concept different from the traditional one.

-Characteristics of a profession:-
+Characteristics of a profession:

-1. Systematic body of knowledge:-
+1. Systematic body of knowledge: